TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Split/Index.rst

 The :ref:`split <t3tsref:split>` function can be used to split given data at a predefined character and process the single pieces afterwards.
-At every iteration, the current index key :code:`SPLIT-COUNT` is stored (starting with 0).
+At every iteration, the current index key `SPLIT-COUNT` is stored (starting with 0).

-By using :code:`split`, we could, for example, read a table field and wrap every single line with a certain code (e.g. generate an HTML table, which can be used to show the same content on more than one page).
+By using `split`, we could, for example, read a table field and wrap every single line with a certain code (e.g. generate an HTML table, which can be used to show the same content on more than one page).